Smile (The Beach Boys album)

 Numerous issues, including legal entanglements with Capitol Records, Wilson's uncompromising perfectionism and mental instabilities, as well as Parks' withdrawal from the project in early 1967, delayed the album.
 Most tracks were produced between August and December 1966, but few were finished, and its structure was never finalized.
-Fearing the public's reaction to his avant-garde work, Wilson blocked its release.
+Fearing the public's reaction, Wilson blocked its release.
 A mythology bolstered by journalists present at the sessions soon surrounded the project.
-Long the subject of intense debate and speculation over its unfinished tracks and elusive tracklist, Wilson's unfulfilled ambitions inspired many musicians and groups, especially those in indie rock, post-punk, electronic, and chamber pop genres.
+Long the subject of debate and speculation over its tracks and sequencing, Wilson's unfulfilled ambitions inspired many musicians and groups, especially those in indie rock, post-punk, electronic, and chamber pop genres.

-Smile was estimated to be "50% done" by mid-1967.
-Pared-down versions of "Heroes and Villains", "Vega-Tables", and four other songs were issued on Smiley Smile; further material was reworked into new songs such as "Cool, Cool Water".
-Three additional tracks—"Our Prayer", "Cabinessence" and "Surf's Up"—were completed for the albums 20/20 and Surf's Up.
+Smile was reported to be half-finished before pared-down versions of six tracks were issued on Smiley Smile; further material was reworked into new songs such as "Cool, Cool Water".
+From 1968 to 1971, three additional tracks—"Our Prayer", "Cabinessence" and "Surf's Up"—were completed by the band.
 Since the 1980s, extensive session recordings have circulated widely on bootlegs, allowing fans to assemble hypothetical versions of a finished album, adding to its legacy as an interactive project.
-In response, Capitol included a loose reconstruction on the 1993 box set Good Vibrations.
 In 2004, Wilson, Parks, and Darian Sahanaja rearranged Smile for live performances, billed as Brian Wilson Presents Smile, which Wilson later adapted into a solo album.
 He considered this version to be substantially different from his original vision.
-The 2011 compilation The Smile Sessions was the first official package devoted to the original Beach Boys' recordings and included an approximation of the completed album.
-It received universal acclaim and won the Best Historical Album at the 55th Annual Grammy Awards in 2013.
+The 2011 compilation The Smile Sessions included the first official approximation of the Beach Boys' completed album and received universal acclaim.